zyaaa-ux/ROSA-Tuning/README.md

 ### Setup

 - **Base model:** Qwen3-1.7B-Base with global attention or windowed attention(window size 2048) .
-- **Training:** Approximately 30B tokens from prolong； 5B tokens drawn from various long-context reasoning datasets and do not overlap with the test data.
+- **Training:** Approximately 30B tokens from prolong; 5B tokens drawn from various long-context reasoning datasets and do not overlap with the test data.
 - **Evaluation:** lm-eval and longbench.

 ### Results